DanielKehoe/learn-rails-copilot/10_Introduction.md

 This book approaches the subject differently than most introductions to Rails.
 Though every other Rails tutorial shows how to use a database, this book doesn't, because I want the book to be a short introduction and I believe the basic principles of a web application stand out more clearly without adding a database to the application.
 Also, rather than show the student how to use scaffolding, I introduce the model-view-controller design pattern by creating the components manually.

 Though this tutorial is not a typical Rails introduction, I hope you'll agree that it does a good job in preparing Rails beginners for continued study, whether it is a course or more advanced books.

 ### Using the Book in the Classroom

-This book has been popular in classes and code camps worldwide since 2013.
+This book (and an earlier version) has become a standard in classes and code camps worldwide since 2013.
 If you're a student or instructor, I'd love to hear from you if you've decided to use the book.
 Email me at [daniel@danielkehoe.com](mailto:daniel@danielkehoe.com) to let me know how you're doing with the book.

 ### Past Versions

 This book is based on *Learn Ruby on Rails*, first released in December, 2013.
-This is the first version to unlock the power of GitHub Copilot for a new generation of developers.
+This is the first version to unlock the power of ChatGPT and GitHub Copilot for a new generation of developers.

 ### Let's Get Started

-In the next chapter, I'll explain why GitHub Copilot is so important for web developers.
+In the next chapter, I'll explain why AI is so important for web developers.
 Then you'll learn the most important skill: How to get help when you need it.